 Look at it this way: have you ever seen a cat raised from a kitten in your house and kept indoors for the majority of its life?
 Have you ever been astonished when that cat instinctively understands how to use the litter box?
 Or to hunt?
 Who taught that cat?
 Nobody; the instinct is built-in to its DNA.

 Likewise, humans have certain involuntary instincts built-in—a great example would be circadian rhythm.
 It has been found that circadian rhythm can be countermanded by will and clever lighting manipulation.
-Though your body still responds as it did, you can meter when that response takes place based on lighting, food, temperature, etc.
+Though your body still responds as it did, you can meter when that response occurs based on lighting, food, temperature, etc.

 Implications Of Long-Term Genetic Development